-Colleges and Universities provide the means for the education needed to reach your career goal in the engineering field.
-Basic instruction of engineering can be done by receiving a certificate from a trade school or community college.
-They will provide the foundational courses, such as mathematics and science classes needed for the Bachelor’s degree in Engineering.
-Next step is earning a BS in Engineering.
-It is just as important to choose the right school as it is to decide on the right concentration within engineering.
-Below are the top 10 Engineering Bachelor’s Online schools for 2020.
-Each provide a short summary of the credits required for completion, the concentrations offered, the affordability to attend, and the top rankings and accreditations that makes them the Best.
+Below are the top 10 Engineering Bachelor’s Online schools.
+Each provides a short summary of the credits required for completion, the concentrations offered, the affordability to attend, and also the top rankings and accreditations that make them the Best.
 Now it is up to You to choose which one will fit your engineering goals.

 1. University of Southern Mississippi

-Program Highlights: 51 credits, Online, renowned faculty, ABET accredited, military-friendly, 95% of graduates are employed within a year, affordable tuition.
+Program Highlights: 51 credits, Online, renowned faculty, ABET-accredited, military-friendly, 95% of graduates work within a year, and also affordable tuition.

 2. Tarleton State University

-Program Highlights: 120 credits, 4-year plan, transfer credits accepted, top accreditations and rankings.
+Program Highlights: 120 credits, 4-year plan, transfer credits accepted, top accreditations, and also rankings.

 3. Eastern New Mexico University

-Program Highlight: 120 credits, two concentrations, career-ready, top rankings.
+Program Highlight: 120 credits, two concentrations, career-ready, and also top rankings.

 4. Florida International University

-Program Highlights: 128 Credit hours, 50 core credits, 3 start dates each year.
+Program Highlights: 128 Credit hours, 50 core credits, and 3 start dates each year.

 5. Western Carolina University